danielendeg/nugetpackageupdate/specs/ProfilesValidation/Profiles and Validation.md

 # Security

-There should be no security implications of this work.
+The `$validate` operation has some security implications.
+Information could be leaked if we try to validate a resource and it gets rejected due to referential integrity.
+Consequently the `$validate` would require the user to have read access in all the compartments relevant to the resource being validated.

 # Other

 Adding validation capabilities will significantly increase the computational load of the service.
 When deploying this to PaaS, we should aim to give customers an ability to scale the front-end compute up (at increased cost).

+Future work on implementing the [FHIR terminology module](http://www.hl7.org/fhir/terminology-module.html) would need leverage profiles, value sets, etc.